TheStaticVoid/MI-Sound-Addon/README.md

 The Fusion Reactor sound is pulled from [Mekanism](https://github.com/mekanism/mekanism) - MIT

 Some of the `TickRecipeMixin` code was inspired by `TechReborn`'s implementation of machine sounds.
 ModMenu, Config, and KubeJS plugin implementation is based heavily off of Modern Industrialization's methods.

+## Disclaimer
+This mod is not affiliated with the Modern Industrialization mod and it's development team.
+Please do not go to them if you have any issues.